NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 * Assessment outcome
 * Consenting clinician

-We’ve also made it easier and quicker to record another vaccination for the same patient, or to record the same vaccination for multiple patients.

 ## Editing records

 If you need to edit a vaccination record you previously recorded, this feature has moved to the new [Records](https://guide.ravs.england.nhs.uk/records/) section.